-Nonetheless, despite the above appellate rulings, from my perspective in animal animal behavior, I believe that under the right circumstances police dogs can kill people.
-For example, this has the potential of happening when a police dog engages the suspect and is not in the immediate presence of the handler (therefore diminish control by the handler over the dog).
-Under these circumstances a police dog may repeatedly bite a suspect.
-And if any of these bites are inflicted to the head/neck area and then a person could be easily killed.
+Specifically, from my perspective in animal behavior, I believe that under the right circumstances a police K9 easily can kill a person.
+For example, this can happen when a police dog apprehends a suspect outside the immediate presence of the handler.
+Under these circumstances, a police dog may repeatedly bite a suspect.
+And if any of these bites are inflicted to the head/neck area then a person could be easily killed.

-In fact, this is exactly what happened in the Robinette v.
-Barnes incident.
-The incident was summarized as follows in the published report:
+In fact, this is what happened in Robinette v.
+Barnes.
+The incident was summarized as follows in the published appellate decision:

 “A man suspected of being in the course of a commercial burglary, hiding inside a darkened building, was apprehended by a police dog who bit him on the neck.
 The suspect died shortly thereafter.
 For the reasons which follow, we agree with the district court that the use of a properly trained police dog to seize a felony suspect does not constitute deadly force.
 We also hold that even if the use of a police dog could constitute deadly force, the circumstances of the suspect’s apprehension justified the use of such force in this case.
 Thus, we affirm the award of summary judgment in favor of defendants.”

-Although extremely rare, there are other reported dog bite fatalities involving police canines.
-However, importantly note that I cannot verify all these incidences through Internet research.
+Although rare, besides Robinette v.
+Barnes there are other reported dog bite fatalities involving police canines.
+For example:

-- Finally, a police dog bite fatality incident may have happened in California when an 89-year-old man was found sleeping under a bush by a dog searching for a suspect.
-He was severely attacked, outside the immediate presence of the handler, and he died about three weeks later in hospital.
-I served this in animal behavior expert in this matter.
-The incident is therefore verifiable.
+- A fatality happened in California when an 89-year-old man was found sleeping under a bush by a police K9 deployed to search for a suspect.
+The victim was mistakenly identified as the suspect by the dog and was severely attacked, outside the immediate presence of the handler.
+The victim died about three weeks later in hospital from complications as a direct result of the attack.
 Read more about this incident here.

-A dog bite fatality by a police K-9 is less likely to happen when the dog’s handler is nearby, thereby putting the handler in a position to stop the attack (which often is difficult in itself).
-Moreover, in contrast to fatal dog attacks by domestic dogs inflicted to relatively defenseless people, such as the elderly or children, a disproportional amount of the victims of police dog attacks are young adult males.
+A fatality caused by a bite from police K-9 is less likely to happen when the dog’s handler is nearby, thereby putting the handler in a position to stop the attack (which often is difficult in itself).
+Moreover, in contrast to fatal dog attacks by domestic dogs inflicted on relatively defenseless people, such as the elderly or children, a disproportional amount of the victims of police dog attacks are young adult males.
 These people have greater ability to defend themselves against a highly aroused, attack trained police canine.
 And this decreases the chances of a dog bite fatality from happening.
-Hence, in large part because of who the victim is, police dog attacks rarely result in a fatality.
+Hence, in part, because the victim is a young male, police dog attacks rarely result in a fatality.